Tayruh/sadako/tokens.md

 * `<< ABORT`

     Same as `<< END` but more aggressive.
 It quits the current script and does not display any text.
 All script blocks and jumps before this command will still be executed but no output will be displayed.
-The `ABORT` call is useful helping avoid some pitfalls that arise when calling `sadako.doPage()`, `sadako.doLabel()`, and `sadako.closeDialog()` from within a `[: :]` script block.
+The `ABORT` call is useful helping avoid some pitfalls that arise when calling `sadako.doJump()`, `sadako.doLabel()`, and `sadako.closeDialog()` from within a `[: :]` script block.

 ## Text Formatting